-In SFY 2019, some of the purchased service bus routes and all of the directly operated trackless trolley routes began to use APC-equipped vehicles.
+In SFY 2019, some of the purchased-service bus routes began to use APC-equipped vehicles.
 For these routes, the MBTA used APC data to estimate unlinked trips and passenger-miles traveled.
-As with directly operated buses, CTPS conducted ridechecks on APC-equipped purchased service buses for verifying APC data.
-CTPS used full-route ridechecks to estimate total passenger-miles traveled and unlinked passenger trips for non-APC-equipped purchased purchased service bus routes.
-CTPS will continue to collect these data in SFY 2023.
+As with directly operated buses, CTPS conducted ridechecks on APC-equipped purchased-service buses to verify APC data.
+CTPS used full-route ridechecks to estimate total passenger-miles traveled and unlinked passenger trips for purchased-service bus routes not equipped with APCs.
+CTPS will continue to collect these data in SFY 2024.